 If we get a day of nice weather and you ride anywhere in the city or neighboring parishes, you’ll likely see a group of 20 young riders on 50cc Honda Ruckuses or 125cc Groms.
 Elsewhere, you’ll see a group of older riders on fully chromed Harleys with radios and ice chests.
-The sport bike scene gets even more diverse, from riders fully outfitted with race-style leathers and boots on visibly modified bikes to female riders like the Caramel Curves and Queen of Spades who barely wear any clothing at all when riding their super bikes.
+The sportbike scene gets even more diverse, from riders fully outfitted with race-style leathers and boots on visibly modified bikes to female riders like the Caramel Curves and Queen of Spades who barely wear any clothing at all when riding their superbikes.

-New Orleans & Bike Culture 101
+New Orleans Motorcycle Culture 101

 In groups, riders might rally around a particular style of bike.
-Vintage-bike aficionados, for instance, generally gravitate toward custom-style bikes, heavily modified to enhance their appearance.
+Vintage-bike aficionados generally gravitate toward custom-style bikes, heavily modified to enhance their appearance.
 The classic bike scene has a deep history in the United States, as they were instrumental in further popularizing motorcycle culture from the 1960s onward.
 Vintage-bike lovers have seen fads and trends come and go and some remain strong to this day.
 In New Orleans, they’re represented by groups like the New Orleans Custom Motorcycle Enthusiasts & Pleasure Club.
-True to the ethos of camaraderie, they gather, share a good time and organize group rides to further build the biker spirit among their group members.
+True to the ethos of camaraderie, they gather, share a good time, and organize group rides to further build the biker spirit among their group members.

 Motorcycle clubs have become a large part of the overall motorcycle “hive” mind, with a proud and rich history being written about their mystique.
 Though some might emphasize the “outlaw” aspects of a few of these organizations, the truth is that just as many clubs are dedicated to shared culture and respect and donate their time generously to charitable causes and fundraisers.
-The Annual Poker Run, hosted by the Blue Knights International Law Enforcement Motorcycle Club Louisiana II, is a prime example, as all proceeds from the event go to police-oriented and other charitable organizations.
+The Annual Poker Run, hosted by the Blue Knights International Law Enforcement Motorcycle Club Louisiana II, is a prime example, as all proceeds from the event go to police-focused and other charitable organizations.
 Other area organizations dedicated to charity include the Eagle Riders 518 New Orleans, who recently hosted their own benefit to raise money for Leukemia treatments.
-In fact, the New Orleans Mission in conjunction with MotoJustice and several riding clubs hosted for a fundraiser to benefit Homeless Veterans of War.
+In fact, the New Orleans Mission, MotoJustice, and several riding clubs hosted for a fundraiser to benefit Homeless Veterans of War.
 It was a great event for a great cause, and many of the various local bike communities were present.

 Motorcycling In & Around New Orleans

-Since it opened in 2012, a CenterPoint of local motorcycle culture has been Nola Motorsports Park.
+Since it opened in 2012, a hub of local motorcycle culture has been Nola Motorsports Park.
 With 700 acres on the West Bank, this facility hosts track days where motorcycle owners can ride their vehicles as fast they were meant to be ridden.
 The park also holds safety classes, races, and other events, not to mention an atmosphere where motorcycle enthusiasts can get to know each other.